notionparallax/blog/_posts/2015-11-30-podcasts-i-listen-to.md

 Very ocasionally it'll go off the rails, maybe once a year, on current science topics where there's uncertainty.
 (The climate change episode was a bit of a disaster.)

-The back catalogue is a good place to look if you need to know a <em>lot</em> about a subject but only have 45 minutes.
+The back catalogue is a good place to look if you need to know a _lot_ about a subject but only have 45 minutes.
 </div>
 <div class="big-grid">
 ##<a href="http://www.philosophybites.com/"><img class="podcast-thumb" src="{{ site.baseurl }}/assets/c91eec00-0423-012e-f9a0-00163e1b201c.jpg" alt="" />Philosophy Bites</a>